Donor Profile

 According to the approved ODA budget for 2024, 82% was allocated as bilateral ODA, including earmarked funding through multilateral organizations, and the remaining 18% was channeled as core funding to multilaterals.
 Within bilateral assistance, 60% of funding was allocated as grants and 40% as concessional loans.
 South Korea will continue to focus its development cooperation on Asia (32%) and Africa (18%), while relative allocations for Latin America and the Middle East- CIS have also slightly increased.

-In 2024, 82.9% of MOEF’s ODA budget (KRW2.6 trillion, or US$2 billion) will be delivered bilaterally and almost exclusively as concessional loans through the EDCF.
-Only 4.4% of MOEF’s bilateral ODA (KRW99.2 billion, or US$77 million) will be delivered as grants.
-KRW440 billion ( US$341 million) will be provided as multilateral funding.
+In 2024, 82.9% of MOEF’s ODA budget (KRW2.6 trillion, or US$2 billion) was delivered bilaterally and almost exclusively as concessional loans through the EDCF.
+Only 4.4% of MOEF’s bilateral ODA (KRW99.2 billion, or US$77 million) was delivered as grants.
+KRW440 billion ( US$341 million) was provided as multilateral funding.

 The ODA-related budget of MOFA has two major funding lines: bilateral grants and multilateral organizations.